bvm-org/bvm/docs/notes.md

 Code file contains:

-1. Header (details tbd): may indicate foreign dependencies, for example.
+1. Header
+  This includes a file-level constant declaration table which contains entries for constants used in the file.
+This includes entries for strings which refer to external segments.
+This table also includes entries for any named and exported top-level segments and variables
+  - really just entries for the corresponding LSL-0 stack entries post file parsing (or something).
-2. Declaration of space for file-level "global" variables
+2. Declaration of space for file-level "global" variables.
+Not actually sure if this is generally at all necessary: you could just do repeated literal pushes (or even have some sort of repeated literal push?).
 3. One or more procedures:
    - A procedure is just (a particular form of?) a Segment Descriptor (SD).